HOW DO I CHOOSE THE RIGHT LAWYER FOR ME?

 Here are a few of the key things to consider when choosing a lawyer to represent you.

-For people in Victoria, the Law Institute of Victoria provides a Find a Lawyer referral service.
+For people in Victoria, the Law Institute of Victoria provides a Find a Lawyer referral service, which can be accessed here.

 First off, figure out what type of lawyer you need as most lawyers will have an area of law they specialise in.
 For example, this could be probate, personal injury law, traffic or conveyancing.
 It’s best to consult a lawyer that works in the same field as your legal issue.